 Recipe: Vegan Sloppy Joes

 Plant-based protein alternatives are becoming increasingly popular, adding welcome variety to mealtime.
-Although convenience items are a nice option, they can become costly, and their nutrition can vary widely.
-To eat plant-based with your budget in mind, there are a few affordable and versatile staples to not overlook.
+Although convenience items are a nice option, they can be costly, and their nutritional value can vary widely.
+To eat plant-based and budget-friendly, there are a few affordable, versatile staples not to overlook.
 These vegan sloppy joes feature two all-stars when it comes to plant-based protein swaps: tempeh and lentils.

-Tempeh is a product made from fermented soybeans, which are simply beans formed into a thin rectangle, which is easy to crumble or slice for use in recipes.
+Tempeh is a product made from fermented soybeans, formed into a thin rectangle that crumbles or slices easily for use in recipes.
 The flavor is a bit tangy and earthy, thanks to the fermentation process (which also creates the structure).
-Though tempeh is based on the same key ingredient (soybeans) as tofu, instead of the soft and spongy texture made from blended soy, the beans maintain their shape and have a nice chewy texture in tempeh.
-This also provides an even greater amount of protein per serving, with 3 oz of tempeh adding 18 grams to the plate!
+Though tempeh is made from the same key ingredient (soybeans) as tofu, it has a different texture: instead of the soft, spongy texture made from blended soy, the beans retain their shape and have a nice chewy texture.
+This also provides even more protein per serving, with 3 oz of tempeh adding 18 grams to the plate!
 And since they’re beans, they’re a great source of fiber, too.

 Our second plant-based all-star is lentils.
 Lentils are legumes or pulses, two words you’ve likely heard of but have not thought much about.
-For a bit of insight as to what these mean, legume is a scientific term that describes a type of plant that includes pods.
+For a bit of insight into what these mean, legume is a scientific term for a type of plant that produces pods.
 The word “pulse” describes the seeds you can eat found in the pods, such as beans, peas, and lentils.
-So lentils are in the family of beans and peas but a bit higher in protein.
-One additional perk of lentils is they are cooked quickly, thanks to their size.
-They don’t require a soak and long cook like beans but instead can be prepared in 15-20 minutes!
+So lentils are in the family of beans and peas, but a bit higher in protein.
+One additional perk of lentils is that they cook quickly, thanks to their small size.
+They don’t require a soak or a long cook time like dry beans, but can be prepared in 15-20 minutes!

 Lentils are a fabulous match for the bold flavors of Indian, Mediterranean, and Middle Eastern cuisines.
 They don’t have much flavor on their own (just mildly earthy), making them a blank slate for your preferred pairings.
 Consider lentil meatballs, lentil marinara, or adding them to your favorite vegetable soup or stew to make it a vegan meal.